Absolute Beginners Bonnaroo Survival Guide

 Lineup Release – The full lineup is usually released in mid January.
 2016 it was released on 1-19 and 2015 it was released 1-13.
 Shortly after the lineup is released tickets will go on back on sale.

 Tent – There are a few schools of thought on sleep shelter.
 Some people use a Tent, and some people use a Shade Canopy with tapestries attached to the sides for increased headroom and airflow.
 Both work, it is really a personal preference thing.
-I will say that tents get awfully stuffy by 8am and it makes it hard for me to sleep in them.
+If you go with a tent, it is hard to beat the Coleman 2-Person Sundome Tent for the price.

 Shade – A 10 x 10 EZ up awning is perfect for your shade.
 This is one of the most important things to have at your campsite.
 Without the shade from this you will be incredibly uncomfortable the whole time you are at camp.